-- Keep it confidential: a company-wide Eblast is probably not the best approach to alerting others in the company of the employees’ situation.
-Rather, only telling those individuals that need to know is the best approach to ensuring that the employee does not hear about his firing before it happens.
+- Keep it confidential: a company-wide Eblast is probably not the best approach to alerting others in the employees’ situation.
+Rather, only telling those individuals who need to know is the best approach to ensuring that they do not hear about his firing before it happens.

-- Plan ahead: sounds simple enough, but by considering all the legal requirements you need to comport with before firing the employee, you will also alleviate a lot of legal concerns that may occur post-firing.
-This may include: severance offers, monies due, terms in the employment contract, company policies, etc.
+- Plan: This sounds simple enough, but considering all the legal requirements you need to comport with before firing the employee, you will also alleviate many legal concerns that may occur post-firing.
+This may include severance offers, monies due, terms in the employment contract, company policies, etc.

 - Keep a paper trail: keeping copies of performance reviews, relevant correspondence, and other personnel documents will help protect you should there be a lawsuit later on.

-Although a majority of the American workforce is based on “at will” employment, essentially meaning that the employer-employee relationship can be severed at any time, there are still some viable concerns over a wrongful termination suit in any situation.
-Making sure you have a valid reason for firing an employee, and planning the conversation ahead of time will help with the actual firing and protect your company from many of the legal issues that follow.
+Although most of the American workforce is based on “at-will” employment, essentially meaning that the employer-employee relationship can be severed, there are still some viable concerns over a wrongful termination suit in any situation.
+Ensuring you have a valid reason for firing an employee and planning the conversation ahead of time will help with the actual firing and protect your company from many of the legal issues that follow.

 In the end, honesty is almost always the best policy and usually appreciated as the employee can take your reasons with them as they job hunt.